Plays

 Downloads

 Each play includes a variety of built-in tools to easily download, clone, or add the underlying code directly to an existing project.
-These download events serve as the primary metric we use to calculate and distribute credits for our daily revenue share program.
+Download activity also serves as a key input in how usage and creator earnings are tracked across the platform.

 Visibility